October 8, 2020

 Yes, I put “future” in plural – “futures” – because there is not one pre-determined future for our country or for the world as a whole.
 There are countless alternative worlds possible.
 Authoritarian leaders build on TINA – There Are No Alternatives.
 I would like us to build on TAOA – There Are Only Alternatives.

 By that I mean that the only impossible future is to continue doing what we have done the last 300 years in the West, particularly after 1945 and after the end of the first Cold War in 1989-90.
-That cannot continue and if anything the Corona tells us that there will be no going back to “normal”.
+That cannot continue and the Corona tells us that there will be no going back to “normal”.